Achlorhydria

-Achlorhydria and hypochlorhydria refer to states where the production of hydrochloric acid in gastric secretions of the stomach and other digestive organs is absent or low, respectively.
-It is associated with various other medical problems.
+Achlorhydria and hypochlorhydria are states where the production of hydrochloric acid in gastric secretions of the stomach is absent or low, respectively.
+Achlorhydria is commonly a complication of some other disease, such as chronic Helicobacter pylori infection or autoimmune pernicious anemia, as well as a possible side effect of long-term use of proton pump inhibitors.

+Complications of achlorhydria most frequently include small intestinal bacterial overgrowth and the nutritional deficiencies that can result from it.
+Rarely, achlorhydria may contribute to formation of gastric cancers or gastric carcinoid tumors.

 Signs and symptoms

-Irrespective of the cause, achlorhydria can result as known complications of bacterial overgrowth and intestinal metaplasia and symptoms are often consistent with those diseases:
+Irrespective of the cause, achlorhydria can result in known complications of bacterial overgrowth and intestinal metaplasia, and symptoms are often consistent with those diseases: